T-Mobile US: 3G UMTS

+The initial network activation was delayed due to unforeseen circumstances related to government agencies vacating the allocated spectrum.
+Despite launching the first 3G phone in November 2007, the network itself wasn't operational until May 2008 in New York City.
+By 2009, T-Mobile had expanded its 3G network to cover over 200 markets.
+The company further enhanced its network capabilities by upgrading to HSPA+ in 2010.

+In 2015, to optimize network bandwidth for the deployment of 4G LTE services, T-Mobile initiated a process of migrating 3G services to its PCS band.
+This strategic shift ultimately rendered some 3G devices incompatible with the network.
+T-Mobile decommissioned its UMTS network in July 2022.

 4G LTE

 On February 23, 2012, during the Q4 Earnings Call, T-Mobile laid out the future of their 4G upgrade path.
 They would roll out the LTE network on the AWS spectrum, and transition their HSPA+ network to the PCS band.
 To achieve compatibility with other networks and phones in the US, T-Mobile began this transition in March 2013, and the rollout of LTE is currently underway as T-Mobile expands to more markets.
 Due to the failed acquisition of T-Mobile USA by AT&T, T-Mobile USA received additional UMTS frequency band 4 (AWS) spectrum.
 On March 26, 2013, T-Mobile began rolling out LTE in 7 markets: Baltimore, San Jose, Washington, D.C., Phoenix, Las Vegas, Kansas City, and Houston.

 On August 21, 2012, the FCC approved a deal between T-Mobile and Verizon in which T-Mobile gained additional AWS spectrum licenses in 125 Cellular Market Areas.

 On February 25, 2014, T-Mobile announced in its Q4 2013 earnings call that its 4G LTE network covered 209 million people in 273 metro areas.
 They also planned to start rolling out their 700 MHz A-Block spectrum by the end of 2014, which by the end of the rollout would cover 158 million people.
 This spectrum led to improved LTE coverage overall in these areas, particularly indoors.

 On March 13, 2014, T-Mobile announced a new plan to upgrade its entire 2G/EDGE network to 4G LTE.
 They expected 50% to be done by the end of 2014, and it to be "substantially complete" by the middle of 2015.

 On December 16, 2014, T-Mobile announced during CEO John Legere's Un-carrier 8.0 interview that their 4G LTE network covered 260 million people and their 700 MHz Band 12 LTE had been rolled out in Cleveland, Colorado Springs, Minneapolis, and Washington, D.C.
 They expected to cover 280 million with LTE by mid-2015 and 300 million by the end of 2015.
 They also stated that they covered 121 metro areas with their Wideband LTE.